-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

 France beat improving Italy in opener

-France opened their campaign with 22-12 win over a rapidly improving Italy side in Parma and can be expected to tear into Ireland early on following their Cardiff struggles.
+France opened their campaign with a 22-12 win over a rapidly improving Italy in Parma and can be expected to tear into Ireland early on following their Cardiff struggles.

-However, McWilliams insists that strategies can be employed to ensure that Ireland don't suffer the same fate on home soil at Musgrave Park.
+However, McWilliams insists strategies can be employed to ensure Ireland do not suffer the same fate on home soil at Musgrave Park.

 "We can get lower.
 We can bring more energy.
 We can work on working in great numbers to counteract physicality.

 "It's not just about size.
 It's about our ability to learn from experiencing a level of physicality that the players wouldn't have had before.
-It was nowhere near the level of physicality that some of them had experienced in (last summer's tour of) Japan.
+It was nowhere near the level of physicality that some of them had experienced in [last summer's tour of] Japan.

 "That experience alone of playing that game last week, we're hoping it will stand to our players because they weren't expecting it.
 Understandably with an inexperienced group, you get shell-shocked.